Skip to main content

 University of Nebraska Omaha

-In celebration of 50 years of scholarship and community, the 50th European Studies Conference will offer both online and in person panels at the University of Nebraska Omaha and welcomes papers on European topics in all disciplines.
-Areas of interest include art, anthropology, history, literature, education, business, international affairs, religion, foreign languages, philosophy, geography, performing arts, and current issues in cultural, political, social, or economic areas of study.
+The 51st European Studies Conference will offer both online and in person panels at the University of Nebraska Omaha and welcomes papers on European topics in all disciplines.
+Areas of interest include art, anthropology, history, literature, education, business, international affairs, politics, economics, sociology, religion, foreign languages, philosophy, geography, performing arts, and other current issues in cultural areas of study.

 Graduate students are invited to apply for the Best Graduate Student Paper Award in the amount of $250.
-Deadline to submit their paper for consideration is 1 September 2025.
+The deadline to submit their paper for consideration is 24 May 2026.

 This year we will offer special panels on the following topics: